Getting and staying organised really can help you eliminate wasted time.

 As you get further along with your work you can start adding numbers to groups of scenes marking out which scene would come first.

 Remember not to over-edit.
-Wait until a scene / chapter is written in full or better yet, wait until the whole novel is written.
+Wait until a scene/chapter is written in full or better yet, wait until the whole first draft of the novel is written.

 Use footnotes to add questions or points that need to be worked on.
 These will then appear at the bottom of the document, numbered and connected to the relevant area.